 Since then there has been a significant interest in the scoping, design and creation of new data institutions across a range of sectors.
 Many organisations are currently exploring the potential value of setting up a data institution of some kind, with some projects already underway.
 But there are still many uncertainties as to how they might be set up most effectively and become sustainable in the long term.

-Through the projects outlined below, the ODI aims to identify the mechanisms that contribute to trustworthiness, and the factors that may promote sustainability, providing practical and implementable advice to those considering setting up a data institution.
+Through the projects outlined below, the ODI aimed to identify the mechanisms that contribute to trustworthiness, and the factors that may promote sustainability, providing practical and implementable advice to those considering setting up a data institution.

 Trustworthy data institutions

-This project aims to explore some of the mechanisms that might be used to determine trustworthiness in a data institution, which may include: guidance and tools for better setup and operations, regulation, ways of checking and certifying or accrediting the people, organisations, processes and tools involved.
+This project aimed to explore some of the mechanisms that might be used to determine trustworthiness in a data institution, which may include: guidance and tools for better setup and operations, regulation, ways of checking and certifying or accrediting the people, organisations, processes and tools involved.
 These mechanisms can then be considered and/or implemented when creating a data institution, to increase trustworthiness.

 Trustworthiness of data institutions: why it matters